TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Autoloading/Background.rst

 Understanding the Composer class loader
 =======================================

-Compared to the TYPO3 CMS class loader, the composer class loader concept differs in the following major points:
+Compared to the TYPO3 class loader, the composer class loader concept differs in the following major points:

 Caching on build stage
 ----------------------

-When setting up a project, like a TYPO3 CMS project, Composer checks the main composer.json of a project and builds a static file with all PSR-4 prefixes defined in that json file.
+When setting up a project, like a TYPO3 project, Composer checks the main composer.json of a project and builds a static file with all PSR-4 prefixes defined in that json file.
 Unless in a development environment or when updating the source, this file does not need to be rebuilt as the PHP classes of the loaded packages won’t change in a regular instance.
-This way all classes available inside TYPO3 CMS are always available to the class loader.
+This way all classes available inside TYPO3 are always available to the class loader.

 Using PSR-4 compatible prefix-based resolving